 Aye-aye Facts

-- The surprisingly short, if distinctive, term of Aye-aye serves as the most typically used moniker for this remarkable mammal.
+- The surprisingly short, yete still quite distinctive, term of Aye-aye serves as the most typically used moniker for this remarkable mammal.
 In fact, it’s presently the only broadly accepted common name for the creature.
 While not unknown, that’s somewhat uncommon.

-- That’s because this intriguing creation of evolution holds the tag Daubentonia madagascariensis.
+- That’s because this intriguing creation of Nature and evolution holds the tag Daubentonia madagascariensis.
 It received that honorific due to the efforts of Johann Friedrich Gmelin.
-The German naturalist recorded the first recognition of it as a distinct species.
+The German naturalist recorded the first recognition of it as a fully distinct species.

 - Regardless of which of these one chooses to use when speaking of it, the small creature remains a surprising animal.
 It currrently represents the only known surviving member of both its Family and Genus.
-Another went extinct less than 1,000 years ago.
+Another species in that group went extinct less than 1,000 years ago.

-- Regrettably, the remarkable Aye-aye holds a precarious position regarding its population in the wild.
+- Regrettably, the remarkable Aye-aye holds a truly precarious position regarding its population in the wild.
 This seems to be quite small, and easily disturbed.
-Accordingly, the IUCN now lists the marvel of Nature as Endangered on its published Red List.
+Accordingly, the IUCN now lists the marvel of Nature as Endangered on its published Red List of Threatened Species.

-- The animal now faces multiple threats to its continued existence.
+- The fascinating animal now faces multiple threats to its continued existence.
 Most of these stem from the actions of humans.
 Due to superstitions, locals often kill them on sight.
-Deforestation, due to human actions, and climate change also endanger the species.
+Deforestation, due to human actions, and climate change also continue to endanger it.

 Related Articles